kenlavoie/vagrantkube/README.md

 This is designed to be an easy way to start running with Kubernetes in minutes

 Steps for install and running.
-Prerequisite is that Vagrant must be installed https://www.vagrantup.com/downloads.html
+Prerequisite is that Vagrant must be installed https://www.vagrantup.com/downloads.html , as well as Virtualbox https://www.virtualbox.org/wiki/Downloads

 1) Clone the repo, `cd` into folder